 Covid changed a lot of what we do.
-CHIP IN helped with 68 rent and utility payments, plus helped with food, clothing,transportation and other basic needs to keep families secure and safe.
+Since March 2020, CHIP IN has helped with 92 rent and utility payments, plus we helped with food, clothing, transportation and other basic needs to keep families secure and safe.
 Thank you for all your support and kindness this year.
 Our normal activities and description of who we are and so thrilled kids are back in school and we can help with so much more:

 Each BPS101 District School has an "in-house" point person and a CHIP IN Batavia representative assigned to them.
 Area church groups, Batavia Woman's Club, Kiwanis, Batavia Mother's Club, companies, and other interested groups and individuals aid the CHIP IN representative as individual needs arise at the schools.
 The goal is for CHIP IN to support children that have been pre-qualified by the school district by providing needed snacks, school supplies, and basic necessities that enable the opportunity to thrive and learn during the school year.
 This is done while preserving dignity and anonymity.
 We work on a case by case basis, helping students and their families with individualized needs.
 We move fast and as we have grown, so has our network of groups, companies, churches, and friends who are always willing to help.